Wisconsin vs. SMU College Basketball Predictions & Picks - November 22

 Wisconsin Performance Insights

-- The Badgers have a +40 scoring differential, topping opponents by eight points per game.
-They're putting up 75.4 points per game to rank 185th in college basketball and are giving up 67.4 per outing to rank 132nd in college basketball.
+- The Badgers are outscoring opponents by eight points per game with a +40 scoring differential overall.
+They put up 75.4 points per game (185th in college basketball) and allow 67.4 per contest (132nd in college basketball).

-- Wisconsin prevails in the rebound battle by an average of five boards.
-It is collecting 31.6 rebounds per game (264th in college basketball) compared to its opponents' 26.6 per outing.
+- Wisconsin wins the rebound battle by five boards on average.
+It records 31.6 rebounds per game, which ranks 264th in college basketball, while its opponents pull down 26.6 per contest.

-- Wisconsin has typically won the turnover battle this season, committing 10.2 per game (78th in college basketball action) while forcing 14.4 (79th in college basketball).
+- Wisconsin has committed 10.2 turnovers per game (78th in college basketball action), 4.2 fewer than the 14.4 it forces on average (79th in college basketball).

 SMU Performance Insights

-- The Mustangs outscore opponents by 13.2 points per game (posting 77.2 points per game, 158th in college basketball, and conceding 64 per outing, 74th in college basketball) and have a +66 scoring differential.
+- The Mustangs have a +66 scoring differential, topping opponents by 13.2 points per game.
+They're putting up 77.2 points per game, 158th in college basketball, and are giving up 64 per contest to rank 74th in college basketball.

-- SMU averages 38.2 rebounds per game (59th in college basketball) while allowing 32.4 per outing to opponents.
+- SMU grabs 38.2 rebounds per game (59th in college basketball) while conceding 32.4 per contest to opponents.
 It outrebounds opponents by 5.8 boards per game.

-- SMU makes 1.4 more threes per contest than the opposition, 7 (209th in college basketball) compared to its opponents' 5.6.

 - SMU has committed 10.4 turnovers per game (92nd in college basketball), 4.2 fewer than the 14.6 it forces (74th in college basketball).